TheTexta/obsidian-main/Math 133 - Lecture 2.md

 		$x=5-2t$
 		$y=t$
 		$z=2$
-- Non leading variables are called free variables.
+- Non leading variables are called [[free variables]].
 We rename the free variables and rewrite the equation in terms of these variables to create parameters.

 $$
 \begin{pmatrix}